xjzsq/goldmark-mathjax/README.md

 =========================

-goldmark-mathjax is an extension for the [goldmark](http://github.com/yuin/goldmark) that adds both block math and inline math support
+goldmark-mathjax is an extension for the [goldmark](http://github.com/yuin/goldmark) that adds both block math and inline math support, this fork makes a modify to adjust to [Hugo](https://github.com/xjzsq/hugo)

 It translate inline math equation quoted by `$` and display math block quoted by `$$` into MathJax compatible format. hyphen `_` won't break LaTeX render within a math element any more.